Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Description
 --------- | -------
-user_id | User id for which personal leaderboard is requested.
+userId | User id for which personal leaderboard is requested.

 ### Response Parameters